DHRI-Curriculum/Text_Classification/sections/a01-visualize.md

 What do you notice about the data?
 Do you think our features will be good at predicting news and romance sentences?
 Which features do you think will be the most useful?

-We will be using the *matplotlib* and *pandas* libraries to visualize our data, and the latter is built on the former.
-As mentioned above, a *matplotlib* visualization is a `figure` onto which is attached one or more `axes`.
+We will be using the `matplotlib` library (and `pandas`'s built-in help-methods) to visualize our data.

+As mentioned above, a `matplotlib` visualization is a `figure` onto which is attached one or more `axes`.
 Each `axes` has a horizontal (x) `axis` and vertical (y) `axis`, and the data is encoded using color and glyphs such as `markers` (for example circles) or `lines` or polygons (called `patches`).
-The figure below annotates these parts of a visualization and was created by Nicolas P. Rougier using `matplotlib`.
-The source code can be found in the [matplotlib documentation](https://matplotlib.org/gallery/showcase/anatomy.html#sphx-glr-gallery-showcase-anatomy-py).
+The terminology can be complex so the visual representation below, created by Nicolas P. Rougier, annotates these parts of a visualization.

 ![Diagram of the components of the matplotlib generated visualization.](images/mpl_anatomy.png)

 ## How do we visualize the table of parts of speech?

-We can directly plot any dataframe in pandas using the `.plot` method, and can do `.plot.<type>` to denote the type of chart we want to plot.
+We can directly plot any DataFrame in `pandas` using the `.plot` method, and can do `.plot.<type>` to denote the type of chart we want to plot.
 This situation calls for a bar chart because there are two classes of discrete sums of counts.
 To explore a different grouping, the table can be rotated using `.T` (transpose).

 ```python
 fig, (ax1,ax2) = plt.subplots(ncols=2, figsize=(15,5))